K4L0dev/Synology_Archive_Extractor/README.md

 Supports all synoarchive types.

-Run it on your own nas.
+Run it on your own nas, with root privilege.

 On x86 linux, the required libraries are located in /usr/lib: